 - Windows or Mac - Mac and Windows, but works best on Macs as that was its original platform

 8 - Bitwig Studio

-For live electronic music producers and seamless beat making
+A favorite among live electronic music producers and performers

 From the establishment king we arrive at the newest contender to the DAW family.
 Bitwig came on the DAW scene just in 2014, but it promises to be a very capable production software.
 Being a newer DAW, one can expect it to be compliant with modern day design principles, and modern day music production trends, including an emphasis on a workflow structure that enhances creativity.
 The GUI is similar to Ableton Live, in fact it was created by former Ableton developers, so former Ableton users will find it a clean transition.